What to Expect Your First Time at the AFHE Convention

 The exhibit hall is filled with over 200 exhibitor booths.
 You’ll find vendors selling curriculum, books, resources, art supplies, science materials, literature guides, microscopes, t-shirts, Christian products, and much more.
-You will also find exhibitors sharing information about local resources, services, and activities such as homeschool PE classes, speech and debate, museums, colleges, music lessons, choirs, Christian camps, and more.
+You will also find exhibitors sharing information about local resources, services, and activities such as homeschool PE classes, speech and debate, museums, colleges, music lessons, and more.

 Tips for Choosing Curriculum